zmon1010/kendo-ui-core/docs/knowledge-base/reorder-grid-rows-using-buttons.md

 title: Enable Reordering in Grid by Adding Buttons to Each Row
 description: How to reorder Kendo UI Grid rows by adding buttons to each row to move items up and down.
 type: how-to
-page_title: Enable Reordering in Grid by Adding Buttons to Each Row
+page_title: Reorder Progress® Kendo UI® Grid Rows with Buttons
-slug: reorder_grid_rows_with_buttons
+slug: reorder-grid-rows-using-buttons
 position: 0
 tags: grid, reordering, items
 teampulseid: